helrond/clbsj.org/_posts/2019-10-12-john-vincent-elder-scholar-activist-of-radical-christianity-to-visit-ny-in-november-2019.md

   The Center and Library for the Bible and Social Justice, Jersey City Together, New York Theological Seminary and the Urban Theology Unit North America are pleased to welcome Rev. Dr. John Vincent for a series of seminars and discussions on contextual urban ministry in the greater NYC region.
-author: ''
-author_bio: ''
-location: ''
-tags: ''
 ---
 The Center and Library for the Bible and Social Justice, Jersey City Together, New York Theological Seminary and the Urban Theology Unit